Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets: Applications and Numerics

-We expect that faster convergence rates could be proven for this method when each $\frac{1}{2}f_i^2$ is smooth (with or without strong convexity).
-Numerically, in the following section, we will see support for this as the level projection method performs very well across a range of settings.
-The ideas of Lan~\cite{Lan2015} may provide a tractable path to establish such analysis and enable the analysis of accelerated level projection methods when objective functions square to become smooth.

-\section{Applications and Numerics.}
+\section{Applications and Numerics}

 In this section, we show the effectiveness of our gauge theory and the above algorithms on several smooth and/or strongly convex feasibility problems and constrained optimization problems.
-We run all methods in Section~\ref{sec:algs} on feasibility problems to verify the convergence rate Table~\ref{tab:rates}.
-Then considering constrained optimization problems, we compare our projection-free accelerated method based on the radial dual~\eqref{eq:OPT-Gauge-Problem} against standard first-order and second-order solvers.
+We run all methods in Section~\ref{sec:algs} on feasibility problems to verify the convergence rates in Table~\ref{tab:rates}.
+Then, considering constrained optimization problems, we compare our projection-free accelerated method applied to the radial dual~\eqref{eq:OPT-Gauge-Problem} against standard first-order and second-order solvers.
 Our numerical experiments are conducted on a two-core Intel i5-6267u CPU using Julia 1.8.5 and \texttt{JuMP.jl} to access solvers Gurobi 10.0.1, Mosek 10.0.2, COSMO 0.8.6, SCS 3.2.1\footnote{The source code is available at \url{https://github.com/nliu15/Gauges-and-Accelerated-Optimization-over-Smooth-Strongly-Convex-Sets}.}.
 In Appendix~\ref{append:jump}, we validate our numerics using \texttt{Convex.jl} instead of \texttt{JuMP.jl}, seeing similar performance.

+Our numerics focus on ellipsoidal constraints $S_i=\{x \mid \|A_ix - b_i\|_{p_i}\leq 1\}$ since the strong convexity/smoothness can be directly controlled via $p_i$.
+Computing $\gamma_{S_i,e_i}$ has a closed form for $p_i\in\{1,2,3,4,\infty\}$ and otherwise corresponds to one-dimensional polynomial root finding, from which automatic differentiation can compute gradients.
+In general, reliance on numerical root finding may result in small errors on the order of machine precision.
+As occurs widely in nonsmooth optimization, small machine rounding inaccuracies can greatly change the algorithm trajectory as subgradients/normal vectors can change suddenly.
+This concern is only minor here as for the considered ellipsoids (and in general for any smooth sets), normal vectors vary continuously.

-\subsection{Application to \texorpdfstring{$p$}{Lg}-norm Ellipsoid Feasibility Problems.}
+\subsection{Application to \texorpdfstring{$p$}{Lg}-norm Ellipsoid Feasibility Problems}

 First, we illustrate the above algorithms by considering the $p$-norm ellipsoid feasibility problem

 setting $S_i=\{x \mid \|A_ix - b_i\|_{p_i}\leq 1\}$.
 Recall the discussion in Example~\ref{subsec:ex} showed ellipsoidal sets are smooth when $2\leq p < \infty$, strongly convex when $1<p\leq 2$, and both when $p=2$.
 We consider these three settings separately in dimensions $n=1600$, matching the speedups expected from Section~\ref{sec:algs}.